folio-org/docs/content/en/docs/Access/Courses/courses.md

 * **Courses: Add and edit courses’ reserved items.** This permission allows users to add and edit items associated with a course.
 They cannot remove items from a course.
 * **Courses: Add, edit, and remove courses’ reserved items.** This permission allows users to view, add, edit, and remove items associated with a course.
 * **Courses: Read All.** This permission allows users to see all courses and item information.
-* **Settings (Courses): Can create, edit and delete Course Settings.** This permission allows users to maintain (view, add, edit, and delete) all course settings.
+* **Settings (Courses): Can create, edit and delete course settings.** This permission allows users to maintain (view, add, edit, and delete) all course settings.
+*  **Settings (Courses): Can view course settings.** This permission allows users to view course settings.
+They cannot add, edit or delete course settings.

 ## Keyboard shortcuts